microsoft/vscode-loc/README.md

 |**Portugese (Brazil)**|pt-br|Portuguese (Brazil) (pt-br) |Community
 |**Turkish**|tr|Turkish (tr-tr)|Community

-Language pack extensions are published to the [VS Code Marketplace](https://marketplace.visualstudio.com/VSCode)
+Language pack extensions are published to the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/VSCode)

 ## Contributing Translations

-VS Code translations are done in the [VS Code Project in MLCP](https://aka.ms/vscodeloc).
+Visual Studio Code translations are done in the [Visual Studio Code Project in MLCP](https://aka.ms/vscodeloc).
 MLCP is the single source of "truth", therefore any changes need to be made there.
 This repository is for building the language pack extensions.

 ## Issue Reporting